nkrapivin/NMEUtil/README.md

 # Why?

-The game had received a DMCA takedown, as such no official updates will ever be produced.
+The game was taken down for 'legal reasons',

 So... why not let the community do the improvements? :p